FREQUENTLY ASKED QUESTIONS

-A. At the entrance to the parking garage and parking lots there are signs posted with lot designations, acceptable permits.
+A. At the entrance to the parking garage and parking lots there are signs posted with lot designations and/or acceptable permits.

 Q. Can freshman resident obtain a decal to park on campus?

-A. No. Freshman residents are not permitted to possess and register a vehicle on campus.
+A. Yes, Freshman are temporarily permitted to possess and register a vehicle on campus.

 Q. Where can visitors park on campus?